Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 - `JobFailed`: Job failed at the orchestration engine.
 E.g., application failure, orchestration engine failure.
 - `SentToSinks`: Results collected from orchestration engine and distributed to configured sinks.

-#### Data Export Collection Service
+#### Result Collection Service

 ![dataexport](static/mwm-decs-seq.png)

 The _Data Export Collection Service_ monitors and updates the states and statutes of each job.
-When a job completes, it collects any artifacts/files generated by the application and distributes the artifacts to each connected sink.
+When a job completes, it collects any artifacts/files generated by the application and distributes them to each connected sink.
 Export service clients can utilize the [Export APIs](#export-api) to query any available tasks for export.

 ##### Result States: